Slippery Slope

 Examples

-Person A: 'If we allow same-sex marriage, next people will want to marry their pets!'
+"If we allow same-sex marriage, soon people will be marrying their pets."

 How to Avoid This